The complete post-renovation cleaning checklist (Singapore edition)

 The two-day approach

-For a 4-room HDB or larger condo, a thorough post-reno clean takes 6–10 hours and is genuinely better done over two days:
+For a 4-room HDB or larger condo, a thorough post-reno clean takes 6–10 hours and is genuinely better done over two days — worth building into your renovation timeline rather than squeezing it into handover day:

 The dust that gets stirred up on Day 1 settles overnight, then gets picked up cleanly on Day 2.
 Trying to do it all in one pass means you'll be cleaning the same surfaces twice.